Ranvir Singh: Career

-On 10 September 2007, Singh joined long-serving presenter Gordon Burns as the main co-presenter on BBC North West Tonight.
+On 10 September 2007, Singh joined BBC North West Tonight as a co-presenter.
 Former BBC South Today sports editor Roger Johnson became Singh's co-presenter in October 2011 following Burns' departure.
 While working on North West Tonight, Singh was also a regular presenter for late night and weekend breakfast shows on BBC Radio 5 Live.
 Singh went on maternity leave from North West Tonight on 18 May 2012.
 Ten days later it was announced that she would not be returning to the BBC but would be joining the ITV Breakfast programme Daybreak.
 She made her first appearance on Daybreak on 3 September 2012.

 In 2012, Singh occasionally reviewed the newspapers on This Morning.
-In May 2014, Singh joined Good Morning Britain as a features correspondent and news presenter with Susanna Reid, Sean Fletcher, Ben Shephard and Charlotte Hawkins.
+In May 2014, Singh joined Good Morning Britain as a features correspondent and news presenter.
 Since May 2014, Singh has been a relief newscaster on various ITV News bulletins.
 On 25 September 2014, Singh joined the factual ITV programme Tonight as a reporter.
 Since March 2015, she has guest presented numerous Exposure specials.
 From 2015 until 2016, Ranvir presented two primetime series for ITV called Real Stories with Ranvir Singh.

-In 2016 and 2017, Singh co-presented The Martin Lewis Money Show alongside Martin Lewis, but was later replaced by Angellica Bell.
+In 2016 and 2017, Singh co-presented The Martin Lewis Money Show alongside Martin Lewis.
 In January 2017, it was announced that Ranvir had been promoted to Good Morning Britains Political Editor.
 Since the summer of 2017, Singh presented Eat, Shop, Save for ITV.
 In 2017, Singh was presenting Good Morning Britain the day of the 2017 Westminster attack and garnered much praise for her ability to respond and react quickly to the developing story.
-The Good Morning Britain Team then went on to win a prestigious Golden Nymph Award in the ‘Live Breaking News’ category at the 59th Monte-Carlo Television Festival in 2019, beating CNN and Al Jazeera.
+The Good Morning Britain Team then went on to win a Golden Nymph Award in the ‘Live Breaking News’ category at the 59th Monte-Carlo Television Festival in 2019, beating CNN and Al Jazeera.